Same-sex marriage in Missouri

-Same-sex marriage in Missouri has been legal since the U.S. Supreme Court's landmark ruling in Obergefell v.
+Same-sex marriage has been legal in Missouri since the U.S. Supreme Court's landmark ruling in Obergefell v.
 Hodges, which struck down state bans on marriages between two people of the same sex on June 26, 2015.
-Prior to the court ruling, the state recognized same-sex marriages from other jurisdictions pursuant to a state court ruling in October 2014, and certain jurisdictions of the state performed same-sex marriage despite a statewide ban.
+Prior to the court ruling, the state recognized same-sex marriages from other jurisdictions pursuant to a state court ruling in October 2014, and certain jurisdictions of the state performed same-sex marriages despite a statewide ban.

 On November 5, 2014, a state court ruling striking down Missouri's same-sex marriage ban ordered St. Louis to issue marriage licenses to same-sex couples.
 In response to this ruling, St. Louis County also began issuing marriage licenses to same-sex couples.
-On November 7, 2014, a federal court ruling striking down Missouri's same-sex marriage ban stayed its order directing Jackson County to issue licenses to same-sex couples.
+On November 7, 2014, a federal court struck down Missouri's same-sex marriage ban but stayed its order directing Jackson County to issue licenses to same-sex couples.
 Despite the stay, Jackson County began issuing marriage licenses to same-sex couples immediately following the ruling.
 Assessing the state of same-sex marriage litigation in December 2014, Marc Solomon of Freedom to Marry said, "Missouri is the most complex state on this issue."

-Restrictions on same-sex unions
+Legal restrictions

 In August 2004, 71% of Missouri voters ratified Amendment 2, which restricted the validity and recognition of marriage in Missouri to the "union of one man and one woman".
 State statutes also banned same-sex marriage.

 In December 2022, Representative Chris Sander introduced a constitutional amendment to repeal the ban.
 Sander said, "My intent with the language is to have the Missouri Constitution in line with federal law because I believe federal law is the correct ruling.
 This country has a history of saying who can't get married in an ugly way."
-The amendment requires approval in both the Senate and the House of Representatives before being placed on the ballot for approval by voters.
+The amendment required approval in both the Senate and the House of Representatives before being placed on the ballot for approval by voters.
+However, the measure failed to pass before the end of the legislative session in May 2023.
+In June, activists announced that they had initiated a petition to repeal the same-sex marriage ban.
+The petition required more than 170,000 signatures to be collected, verified, and submitted by May 6, 2024; however, it did not appear on the 2024 ballot.

+In February 2025, the Senate rejected 6–19 a bill introduced by Senator Stephen Webber to repeal the now-defunct statutory ban on same-sex marriages.
+Webber said, "It wouldn't [have] changed anything in the current status quo, but it would [have] take[n] a statute off the books that had been recognized by the United States Supreme Court as being unconstitutional."